Insight

 Deeds of Variation

 It may be possible for those entitled to a deceased person’s estate to sign a Deed of Variation to vary the way in which the estate is distributed.
 IHT will then be payable as if the revised distribution had operated at death.
-Further details are available in the information sheet entitled Deeds of Variation.
+Further details are available on request.

 How much IHT will you pay and what are the rates of IHT?